gopi-suvanam/scribbler/DOCS.md

 - Each code cell will have an input block and an output block.
 - When the cell is "played" the html cell will show the output as html and the code cell will show output in another block below the code.
 - There will be a status show on the output block of the code cells.
 Status will show a number indicating the run sequence and time taken to run the cell.
 Status is left blank if there is an error.
-- For html cells, to edit the html click on the output again (the cell has to be run/played to change the output).
+- For html cells, to edit the html dbl-click on the output.
+Once the cell is edited the cell has to be run/played to change the output.
 - Cells can be added, deleted and moved up/down.
 - HTML cells can have <style> tags also inside them.
 - All the elements created in html can be accessed in the code cells through document.getelementbyid or document.queryselector. jQuery style $() can also be used by loading/importing jQuery library (see [Using external libraries](#using-external-libraries)).